cdl-geneseo/geneseo-dictionary/T/Twerk.md

 # Twerk

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Twerk

 Created by  Unknown User (mtr7) on Apr 29, 2015

 Verb that describes a specific type of dance.
 Usually involves the person squatting while thrusting their hips quickly.  &quot;Do you see those dance moves, that guy can really twerk!&quot;.
 Romig, S-Z, 2015.